9 Chess Principles You Can Apply to Your Life

 5. Never move quickly.

 To never move quickly is perhaps the most important skill you can learn in chess.
 You can apply this principle in your life by delaying your gratification.
 Patience can take you very far in the game and in your life.
 You know you’re exercising patience when you care to utilize your time and not rush through it.
-You can do this by focusing more on quality and less on time.
+You can do this by focusing more on quality moves and less on time.
 Play with a sense of calmness.

 6. Find an alternative move.